subpage banner

 What is GST?

-Goods and Services Tax (GST) is a tax that is paid on goods or services consumed domestically, including imports.
+Goods and Services Tax (GST) is a broad-based tax on domestic consumption.

 What does GST apply to?